Recycled Hemp & Silk Knitting Yarn

 Sorry, this item is out of stock

 Calling all knitters!
-If you or someone close to you loves to knit, choose the sustainable option and opt for this recycled hemp and silk wool for your next knitting project!
-Handmade in Nepal, this knitting wool has been cleverly woven by artisans using recycled hemp and silk mixed fibre threads.
-Boasting a kaleidoscope of colours and textures, whatever you choose to knit is sure to be as unique as the artisan who made your wool themselves!
+If you or someone close to you loves to knit, choose the sustainable option and opt for this recycled hemp and silk yarn for your next knitting project!
+Handmade in Nepal, this knitting yarn has been cleverly spun by artisans using recycled hemp and silk mixed fibre threads.
+Boasting a kaleidoscope of colours and textures, whatever you choose to knit is sure to be as unique as the artisan who made your yarn themselves!

 Child Rescue Nepal have improved education for 40,000 children, raised £150,000 for earthquake relief, pursued the prosecution of 24 traffickers in Nepal and India and rescued and brought to safety nearly 700 children.
 They promise that they won’t stop until every child is free – and your purchase will help their mission become a reality.